kingletbv/aex-gl/README.md

 ![Trilinear mipmapped triangle](docs/mipmap_triangle.png)

-So, again, compiling everything at every frame, then, on the local machine, this runs 1080p at 74878 (or ~ 13 fps.)
+So, again, compiling everything at every frame, then, on the local machine, this runs 1080p at 74878 &mu;secs (or ~ 13 fps.)
 This is a lot slower because the texture mapping currently does not yet benefit from autovectorized parallelization (need it to hit the feature-set first, before we make it faster.)